sapthapreethi-2006/geeksforgeeks-solutions/README.md

 - ## 📂 Repository Structure

 The repository is organized by problem categories.
 Each solution is implemented in Java and grouped based on the corresponding Data Structures and Algorithms topic.
+## 🧠 Problem Solving Approach

+Each solution focuses on:

+- Understanding the problem statement
+- Selecting an efficient algorithm
+- Writing clean and readable Java code
+- Optimizing time and space complexity